RyanMarcus/2ndSemesterProgrammingAssignments/README.md

 This order is the order that assignments were given out in Spring 2016 at Brandeis.
 It would probably make sense to swap PA7 and PA5, as PA5 was a bit more difficult.

+To "compile" any given assignment, just run `make` in the appropriate directory.
+This requires (Pandoc)[http://pandoc.org/].

 # Terms and Conditions